ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 *We have prepared a checklist to help with project submission.
 Here is how to proceed:*
  1. *Fill in the main information about your project below*
  2. *Submit this issue*
- 3. *Check items in the checklist as you go through them*
+ 3. *Check items in the submission as you go through them*
- 4. *Once you are done, please add a comment to say so and ping your project advisor (e.g. 'hi @<project-advisor-login> My project is ready!')*
+ 4. *Once you are done, please add a comment to say so and ping your project advisor (e.g. 'hi @<project-advisor-login> My project is ready for review!')*
+ 5. *Check items in the reviewing checklist as you go through them*

+Thank you!

 *After step 2 (issue submitted), we will assign a 'project advisor' to your submission.
 If at any time you need help or anything is unclear, please add a comment and ping your project advisor.
 Our team is here to help!*